There is a good chance Polished.com Inc. (POL) will undergo another restructuring. - The Dwinnex

 Earnings Estimates

-The company has 2 analysts who recommend its stock at the moment.
+Its stock is currently analyzed by 2 different market analysts.
 On average, analysts expect EPS of $0.06 for the current quarter, with a high estimate of $0.06 and a low estimate of $0.06, while EPS last year was $0.11.
 The consensus estimate for the next quarter is $0.07, with high estimates of $0.07 and low estimates of $0.07.

 Analysts are recommending an EPS of between $0.27 and $0.25 for the fiscal current year, implying an average EPS of $0.26.
 EPS for the following year is $0.36, with 2 analysts recommending between $0.38 and $0.34.